NithishRaja/react-express-quickstart/README.md

 * static content should be placed inside **server/public** directory
 * connection to mongodb is provided.
 Replace `YOUR_DATABASE_NAME_HERE` and `YOUR_COLLECTION_NAME` with your preference
 * provide data object inside `setDefaults.js`
+* session variables are not shared between api and app routes

 ## running app